-Three food businesses were conducting their own testing at the reduced sampling frequency which the County Veterinary Officer had communicated to them, as outlined in Table 3.
-A record of the reduced frequency which was applied had been noted on the bottom of the risk analysis record in each of the three establishments' files.
+Three food businesses were conducting their own testing.
+Two of those were conducting testing at the reduced sampling frequency which the County Veterinary Officer had communicated to them, as outlined in Table 3.
+A record of the reduced frequency applied had been noted on the bottom of the risk analysis record in each of the establishments' files.

-Food business operators manufacturing ready-to-eat foods, which may pose a Listeria monocytogenes risk for public health, shall sample the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
-One of the food business operators was conducting environmental monitoring in their high-care area as part of their sampling programme.
+Food business operators manufacturing ready-to-eat foods which may pose a Listeria monocytogenes risk for public health are required to take environmental samples in the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
+One of the food business operators was conducting product testing as well as environmental monitoring in their high-care area as part of their sampling programme.

-The two food business operations in which on-site verification was carried out were complying with the designated sampling frequency that had been determined and communicated by the County Veterinary Officer.
+One of the two food business operators in which on-site verification was carried out was complying with the designated sampling frequency that had been determined and communicated by the County Veterinary Officer.
+The other food business operator had conducted a risk assessment to determine the frequency of testing and environmental monitoring for Listeria monocytogenes.
 During file review, it was noted that the food business operators' own testing programmes and results were being reviewed during inspections.
-Inspection reports included notes to the food business operators to conduct testing, when the testing was due, and when testing had not yet been carried out.
-Records of inspections also contained notes relating to the fact that microbiological analysis of product and equipment had been assessed as part of the inspection and was found to be satisfactory.
+Inspection reports included notes to the food business operators to conduct testing, when the testing was due and when testing had not yet been carried out.
+Records of inspections also contained notes relating to the fact that microbiological analysis of product and environment had been assessed as part of the inspection and was found to be satisfactory.